dextr-cloud/dextr-docs/docs/_pages/troubleshooting.md

 - ***Data Collection Guidance***

--Agent Name(s)
+When reporting issues with Dextr, it's helpful to collect and provide the following details so that we may be more responsive in addressing your concerns:
--Dates/Times of Issue(s)
+- Agent Name(s)
--Description of Issue(s)
+- Dates/Times of Issue(s)
--Contact ID related to Issue(s)
+- Description of Issue(s)
--Instance Alias
+- Contact ID related to Issue(s)
--Instance ARN (if available)
+- Instance Alias
--Questions to Ask:
+- Instance ARN (if available)
--- Is this a systemic issue impacting all users, aliases and regions?
+- Is this a systemic issue impacting all users, aliases and regions?
--- Can issue be reproduced the native Amazon Connect CCP?
+- Can issue be reproduced the native Amazon Connect CCP?
--- What are the results of the other self-service tests you've run through Dextr?
+- What are the results of the other self-service tests you've run through Dextr?